How to Help Your Dog Heal from Bee Stings & Insect Bites

 We've all seen, and probably chuckled at, the photos: Regretful pups sitting with inflamed snouts after investigating a bee a little too closely.

 Dogs who take an interest in bees or wasps are likely to receive a painful sting on the nose or head area.
+Sometimes dogs will even try to eat bees!
 Fire ants will march onto your dog without hesitation and then sting in unison.
 Ouch!
-And mosquitoes, ticks, and fleas can spread disease and cause other problems for your best friend.
+And mosquitoes, ticks, and fleas can spread disease and cause itchiness for your best friend.

 If a bee stings your dog, brush the stinger out of his skin using the edge of your fingernail, a credit card, or a butter knife.
 Don't grasp the stinger with tweezers; doing so may release more venom into the wound.